redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 })
 ```

+We moved the default `comment` object to a constant and then used that in all tests.
+We also needed to add `waitFor()` since the `hasRole()` check in the Comment itself actually executes some GraphQL calls behind the scenes to figure out who the user is.
+The test suite actually makes mocked GraphQL calls, but they're still asynchronous and need to be waited for.
+If you don't wait, then `currentUser` will be `null` when the test starts, and Jest will be happy with that result.
+But we won't—we need to wait for the actual value from the GraphQL call.

 Before the test suite will work we'll need to stop and re-start the test server: when adding a field to the database (`roles` on `User` in this case) we need to restart the test runner so that it can apply the schema changes to our test database.
 So press `q` or `Ctrl-C` in your test runner if it's still running, then:

 ```bash